djhshih/swl/spec.md

 - If a table `t` is updated with a record `r` via `t // r`, scalar properties in `r` are implicitly duplicated across all rows of `t` to preserve table length integrity.
 Similarly for `r // t`.
 - If both sides are tables, matching fields must remain array-typed and length-compatible.

+### Bindings

+Binding statements in a block can reference each other, but no recursion.

 ---

 ## Examples